 In planning and performing our audit we applied the concept of materiality.
-An item is considered material if it could reasonably be expected to change the economic decisions of a user of the financial statements.
+An item is considered material if it could reasonably be expected to change the economic decisions of a user of the consolidated financial statements.
 We used the concept of materiality to both focus our testing and to evaluate the impact of misstatements identified.

-Based on our professional judgement, we determined overall materiality for the financial statements as a whole to be £26,000, based on 5% of the loss for the year from continuing operations.
+Based on our professional judgement, we determined overall materiality for the consolidated financial statements as a whole to be £100,000 (parent company: £26,000), based on 5% of the loss for the year from continuing operations.

-We use a different level of materiality ('performance materiality') to determine the extent of our testing for the audit of the financial statements.
+We use a different level of materiality ('performance materiality') to determine the extent of our testing for the audit of the consolidated financial statements.
 Performance materiality is set based on the audit materiality as adjusted for the judgements made as to the entity risk and our evaluation of the specific risk of each audit area having regard to the internal control environment.